HLK65/Battleship/README.md

 * Has *ScalaTest* and *ScalaMock* at their latest versions as dependencies.
 * Has *sbt-scalariform*, *sbt-scapegoat*, *scalastyle-sbt-plugin* and *sbt-scoverage* sbt plugins
 * Has .gitignore defaults
+* "sbt publishM2" to build the maven for for the wui